h01ger/piuparts/README.txt

 The scripts need to be executable and are run *inside* the piuparts chroot and can only be shell scripts.
 If you want to run Python or Perl scripts, you have to install Python or Perl.
-The chroot where piuparts is run is minized and does not include Perl.
+The chroot where piuparts is run is minimized and does not include Perl.

 The variable PIUPARTS_OBJECTS is set to the packages currently being tested (seperated by spaces, if applicable) or the .changes